mescu74/systematic-review-assistant/docs/data-models.md

 - **`ScreeningResolutionSchema` Fields:**
   - **Issue:** The current `ScreeningResolutionSchema` in `schemas.py` includes fields (`review_id`, `search_result_id`, `conservative_result_id`, `comprehensive_result_id`) that are intended to be populated by the calling code (service layer) rather than being output by the LLM itself.
   - **Recommendation:** For clarity, the schema representing *direct LLM output* for the resolver should ideally only contain `resolver_decision`, `resolver_reasoning`, `resolver_confidence_score` (and potentially the legacy `resolver_include`).
 The service layer would then combine this with the necessary IDs to construct the `ScreeningResolutionCreate` data for database persistence.
 This distinction should be made clear if `ScreeningResolutionSchema` is refactored.
+  - **Naming Convention Note:** As per `docs/naming-conventions.md`, for consistency with `ScreeningResponse`, `ScreeningResolutionSchema` should ideally be refactored to `ScreeningResolutionResponse` in the future.

 - **`ScreenAbstractResult` SQLModel `search_result_id`:**
   - **Requirement:** The `ScreenAbstractResult` SQLModel in `models.py` needs a foreign key to `SearchResult` (e.g., `search_result_id: uuid.UUID = Field(foreign_key="search_results.id")`) to properly link screening decisions to the items they screen.
 This is essential for the `ScreeningResultCreate` schema to function as intended with the service layer.